Adana: Nightlife

 The pavyons led the way for Western-style pubs and nightclubs by the late 1980s as Adana underwent big socio-economic changes.
 The traditional entertainment district was Sular, near the Central Station, but nowadays pubs and clubs are spread throughout the city.
-The bigger clubs such as Life Legend, Uptown, Casara and Lava, host star singers in elegant locations, mostly along the river and around the lake.
+The bigger clubs are mostly along the river and around the lake.
 There are still two active pavyons, Afrodit and Maksim, but now most adult entertainment is directed at what is known locally as tele-bars which are licensed as regular pubs but function as places where bargirls entertain customers.
 There are around twenty tele-bars mainly in the city centre and around the old dam.

 A hundred-year-long tradition of dining on kebab, liver and rakı in the Kazancılar Bazaar, with street music and dancing, turned into a festival with all-night entertainment in 2010.
 The World Rakı Festival, officially renamed the Adana Kebab and Şalgam Festival, is held on the second Saturday night of December and attracts more than 20,000 people to the old town.